 What is the situation regarding the rising sea level?

 According to the climate scenarios worked out by the Royal Netherlands Meteorological Institute KNMI in 2014, the sea level rise may increase to 100 cm by 2100.
 Up until now, the Intergovernmental Panel on Climate Change (IPCC) has been reckoning with a sea level rise of 80 cm by 2100.
 However, recent studies (conducted by KNMI and Utrecht University, among other bodies) indicate that the processes affecting the melting of the ice caps in Greenland and Antarctica are developing at a much faster rate than was previously assumed.
-Consequently, we cannot preclude an even more rapid rise in sea level.
+According to the Delta Programme Signal Group, this is why we cannot preclude an even more rapid rise in sea level.

 In the Delta Programme, we anticipate future climate change; we focus on 2050, looking ahead to 2100, and base our plans on the KNMI climate scenarios.
 Adaptive strategies and flexible measures enable us to factor in new knowledge and insights.
-In anticipation of the first interim evaluation of the Delta Programme in 2020, the Delta Programme 2018 maps out the first insights into the potential impact of a more rapidly rising sea level for the Netherlands.
+In anticipation of the first interim evaluation of the Delta Programme in 2020, in September 2018 the Delta Programme mapped out the first insights into the potential impact of a more rapidly rising sea level for the Netherlands.

 Sea level rise is caused by a combination of ocean warming (warmer water expands and takes up more room) and melting land ice.
 The accelerated rise over the past few decades has mainly been triggered by expanding water, the more rapidly melting land ice (on Antarctica and Greenland), and melting mountain glaciers.
 (It is not affected by the melting North Pole ice shelf: being sea ice, this does not add water.)
 At the regional level, wind patterns and the gravitational force of large ice masses on water (“gravitation effect”) could also play a role.